-This modifier allows you to apply a weighting to any modifier or modifiers.
-Think of it as an additional 'strength' control, but which allows you to change the strength depending on parameters such as particle age.
+This modifier enables you to apply a weighting to any modifier or modifiers.
+Think of it as an additional 'strength' control, but which enables you to change the strength depending on parameters such as particle age.

 Please see the notes at the end of this page on using the Weight modifier before using it for the first time.

 For the 'Groups Affected' and 'Falloff' tabs, and for the buttons at the bottom of the interface, please see the 'Common interface elements' page.

 In this mode, particles will be affected if they come into the field of effect of the modifier.
 X-Particle Actions have no effect on the modifier in this mode.

 In this mode, the modifier will only act on a particle when told to do so by an Action.
 Until that point, the particle will not be affected, but once activated for a particular particle, the modifier will continue to influence it as long as it is in the field of effect of the modifier.
 The modifier's effect on a particle can be halted by means of another Action, if desired.

 This drop-down menu has two entries:

 This is the default and is the same as the original way of working with this modifier.

 This new option alters the way the weight modifier works.
 Suppose you have two modifiers being weighted.
 You want to increase the weight for one but decrease it for the other.
 The only way to do this in the original version was to keyframe the 'Weight' parameter in both modifiers.
 This isn't too bad if there are only two, but if you had several to weight it could get tedious, especially when you have to adjust all the keyframes.